Skip to Content

 The full recipe with measurements is in the recipe card below.

-Aromatics warming in Instant Pot.
+Onions browning in the Instant Pot.

 Lamb cooking in Instant Pot.

-Lamb Chettinad cooking in Instant Pot.
+Lamb Chettinad cooking in the Instant Pot.

 Lamb Chettinad in a serving bowl.